Sadat Ouro-Akoriko

-Sadat Ouro-Akoriko (born 1 February 1988) is a Togolese international footballer who plays for ASKO Kara as a centre back.
+Sadat Ouro-Akoriko (born 1 February 1988) is a Togolese former professional footballer who played as a centre-back.
+At international level, he made 38 appearances for the Togo national team, scoring once.

 Club career

 Ouro-Akoriko has played club football in Togo and South Africa for Étoile Filante de Lomé, Free State Stars and AmaZulu.
 On 29 August 2015, he signed a contract for Saudi club Al-Faisaly.

 In September 2016, he signed a deal with Al-Khaleej on free transfer after his contract with Al-Faisaly had expired.

-In June 2017, he re-joined AmaZulu.
-He left AmaZulu at the end of his contract in the summer 2019 and joined Kuwaiti club Kazma SC in September 2019.
+In June 2017, he rejoined AmaZulu.
+He left AmaZulu at the end of his contract in the summer of 2019 and joined Kuwaiti club Kazma SC in September 2019.

 International career

-Ouro-Akoriko made his international debut for Togo in 2010, and has appeared in FIFA World Cup qualifying matches for them.
+Ouro-Akoriko made his international debut for Togo in 2010, and appeared in FIFA World Cup qualifying matches for them.